Can You Be Arrested for Driving with an Open Bottle of Wine in Utah?

 Salt Lake City Criminal Defense Attorneys Can Fight Your Open Container Case

-If you or a family member was charged with an open container violation, you should consult with an experienced Salt Lake City criminal defense attorney today.
+If you or a family member was charged with an open container violation, you should consult with an experienced Salt Lake City criminal defense lawyer today.
 The legal team at Overson Law is dedicated to providing you with aggressive legal representation to help you reclaim your life after being charged with a crime.
 Alcohol-related offenses can have a negative impact on your career and driving record, and we will fight to minimize those effects.
 Our offices are located in Salt Lake City, but we represent clients across the State of Utah.
 Contact Overson Law immediately for your free consultation by calling (801) 758-2287.
 We answer our phones 24 hours a day, 7 days a week.